D-Maher/SoundTreks-concept/README.md

-# SoundTreks
+# basic-sinatra-crud-skeleton
-Soundtracks for your adventures
+An empty skeleton for a Sinatra web app